Barcode Verifier ROI

 The Very Real Return On Investment of a Barcode Verifier

-- Fines of $20,000 to $30,000 are charged to an Asian garment manufacturer for relabeling over bad barcodes on sea freight bound for a major US department store.
+- An Asian garment manufacturer paid over $25,000 in chargebacks.
+This was the cost to relabel over bad barcodes on sea freight bound for a major US department store.
 Axicon verifiers at point-of-departure have eliminated all chargebacks and pay for themselves repeatedly every week.

 - In the first 12 months of ownership, an East Coast soft goods distributor saved $50,000 in chargeback prevention with (2) Axicon verifiers.

-Chargebacks are only one way verifiers pay for themselves.
+Chargebacks are not the only way verifiers pay for themselves.
 Here are some other cases:

 - A manufacturer of medical supplies used a verifier to find a more reliable way to print barcodes on their infusion bag products.

-- A major medical device company used their ISO compliant Axicon verifier to prove that the alleged problem with their barcodes was the fault of the user’s scanners and not the barcodes.
+- A major medical device company used a verifier to prove that the alleged problem with their barcodes was the fault of the user’s scanners and not the barcodes.
 The user was chagrined, grateful for the news and impressed with the diligence of the vendor.

 John helps companies resolve current barcode problems and avoid future barcode problems to stabilize and secure their supply chain and strengthen their trading partner relationships.